Semantic Models for the First-stage Retrieval: A Comprehensive Review: Challenges and future directions

 \subsection{Benchmark Testbed for Efficiency Comparison}

-Different from the re-ranking stages that only care about the effectiveness metrics, the first-stage retrieval focuses on the effectiveness as well as the efficiency of the retrieval models.
-But the efficiency metrics in isolation are meaningless unless contextualized with corresponding effectiveness measures.
+The multi-stage retrieval paradigm aims to balance between the effectiveness and efficiency of retrieval tasks, where the first-stage retrieval focus on the efficiency and re-ranking stages pay more attention to the effectiveness.
+But efficiency metrics in isolation are meaningless unless contextualized with corresponding effectiveness measures.
 Ideally, the efficiency metrics at different effectiveness cutoffs should be reported on the leaderboard.
-Moreover, since the customized hardware, e.g., GPUs or TPUs, has a significant impact on the computation time of deep models, and the response time of retrieval models is also infamously sensitive to the constraints, such as locality of data on file systems for caching, it is expected to compare different models under the same conditions.
+Moreover, since the customized hardware, e.g., GPUs or TPUs, has a significant impact on the computation time of deep models, and the response time of the first-stage retrieval models is also infamously sensitive to constraints, such as locality of data on file systems for caching, it is expected to compare different models under the same conditions.
 However, fair conditions for model efficiency comparison have not been fully valued and studied in the IR field as in the computer vision (CV) community.
 For example, the medical computer vision community has already recognized the need for a focus on run time considerations.
 The medical image analysis benchmark VISCERAL~\cite{Cloud-Based} includes run-time measurements of participant solutions on the same hardware.
 Additionally, CV tasks, such as object detection and tracking, often require real-time results~\cite{huang2017speed}.
-For the IR tasks, \citet{hofstatter2019let} put forward a preliminary solution, which makes the comparison of run time metrics feasible by introducing the docker-based submissions of complete retrieval systems so that all systems can be compared under the same hardware conditions by a third party.
+For IR tasks, \citet{hofstatter2019let} put forward a preliminary solution, which makes the comparison of run time metrics feasible by introducing docker-based submissions of complete retrieval systems so that all systems can be compared under the same hardware conditions by a third party.